github-wang/android_manifest/README.md

 New features:
 - Device : AOSP code fix to support full features of this device (eg: FMradio)
 - Email : Remove security compliance (no pin, remote erase, etc)
+- Busybox
+- Recovery : FOTAkernel only.
+You can flash TWRP/CWM into mmcblk0p11

 1. initialize the repo: